-SurveyMonkey offers over 100 templates, but the problem is that most are accessible in the premium plans.
+SurveyMonkey offers over 100 templates in different categories, but most are accessible in the premium plans.

 Only 20 templates are available for free.
 Here are some of the categories of those templates:

-Still, what we have on SurveyMonkey is more than what we get on Microsoft Forms.
+Still, what we have on SurveyMonkey is more than Microsoft Forms.
 Here are some supported integrations:

 - G Suite and Office 365